LaZar00/localization_addon/README.md

 		In any case, I prefer to avoid changing 'engine.dll' directly.
 * e.- When no .vcd/.mp3 files are present the game shows (press 1 to continue)	(client.dll)
+* f.- 'Current' text when saving a new game, in the date/time column.
+(GameUI.dll)

 # Install